anjolagithub/chainbets/README.md

 ## License

-MIT License - see LICENSE.md for details
+MIT License - see LICENSE.md for details.

 ## Acknowledgments